microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/01_Set_up.md

 ![Image of Azure AI Studio Playground assistants Mode](./Images/aistudio-assistant-plaground.jpeg)

+Once you _create your first assistant_ you will see the UI components as follows:
 1. **Assistant Name and id**: Here you can give your assistant a name.
 1. **Deployments**: In this drop-down we are able to choose the model to prompt for image generation.
 These models, just like the chat ones, come from our deployments.
 1. **System Message Box**: Here is where we enter instructions for the model, previous to the user interaction.